a short story

 The storm was close enough now to witness its true majesty, to begin to feel its embrace.
 He remained sitting on a rocky outcropping at the beach front, contemplating the power of nature.
 He actually hoped the entire town would be destroyed.
 If nature willed such a thing, he applauded it.
 He honestly didn’t think there was anything of real value here.
 A bunch of wood, concrete, and steel, and plastic.
 The people had abandoned all of it to its own fate.
 Perhaps subconsciously, he hoped to join them in the joy of such destruction.

 He closed his eyes and held them closed.
 He could feel the briny wind upon his face, and he dug his hands into the grains of sand at his sides.
 He thought about nothing.
-Helplessly he began to simultaneously consider all the numb, unconscious days of the past year, the past decade.
+Nothing could move him any longer.
+Helplessly, however, he began to simultaneously consider all the numb, unconscious days of the past year, the past decade.
 What had it all amounted to?
 What did he gain in the time he had given?
 He could go on and on about what he had lost.
 But he didn’t want to think about all that right now.
 He just wanted desperately to exist on this shore, his sanctuary, for a little while longer while an oblivion edged in from the abyss before him.

 Then, a blinding flash of lighting on his closed eyes.
 This intense light awoke him from his reverie.
 But he didn’t open his eyes until the thunderous crash that followed.
 He stared again out over the dark horizon, into the clouds and the raging storm from whence the light had sourced.
 Within the swirling chaos he witnessed something.
 An immense form, some massive entity, a creature, heaved among the cloudform.
 It’s existence was unfathomable but to sight it was awe-inspiring.
 He immediately stood up on his sandy perch and looked out across the waves upon its full form.
 In these moments, he thought nothing; he felt everything.
 It appeared as nothing resembling the darkest fantasies of man.
 From his vantage, it had to be hundreds of stories tall.
 It made the distant ocean and hurricane gathering look insignificant in its presence.
 Six, seven, eight-legged, hunched over, it was a roiling mass of appendage and furious motion.
 The waters at its base were spiraling and crashing with force beyond what the hurricane could cause.
 It had the face of a lion peaking through the darkness, like a ghost staring into a black mirror.
 The things’s head was surrounded by a mane of blue wraith-like flames lapping at a body made of palpable energy, as if it was a conduit of the surrounding storm formation.